Executive Team Skip to main content

 Chief People Officer

-Bruce has experience in the disability sector, both in an executive role and serving as a Board Member in two different disability services organisations including Chair of Quality and Client Safeguarding Committee.
+Bruce has experience in the disability sector, both in an Executive role and serving as a Board Member in two different disability services organisations, including Chair of Quality and Client Safeguarding Committee and Chair Governance and Remuneration Committee

 Bruce serves as the Chair of the White Ribbon Australia Workplace Accreditation Panel and is a Fellow of the Australian Institute of Company Directors.